-In winter, the Icefields Parkway, which passes the massive Columbia Icefield, is frequently closed for weather or due to avalanche activity blocking the highway.
-Often it can take several days to reopen the road.
+In winter, the Icefields Parkway, which passes the massive Columbia Icefield, is occasionally closed for weather or due to avalanche activity blocking the highway.
+Sometimes it can take several days to reopen the road.
 The Icefields Parkway route is shorter and faster, but checking road conditions is important.
 There is no good recovery.

 For this trip, the Icefields Parkway is closed and our early morning start is on the alternate route which is a 3 hour drive north on Highway 2 to Edmonton, then 6 hours west on Highway 16 through the coal mining area of Wabamun, Evansburg, Edson and Hinton into Jasper National Park.